pyOpenSci/lessons/clean-modular-code/activity-3/clean-code-activity-3.md

 In this activity, you will apply the following strategies to make your code more robust, maintainable & usable:

-* **[Fail fast with useful error messages](fail-fast)**: Failing fast is a software engineering term that means allowing your code to stop early when something goes wrong, ensuring that errors are caught and communicated clearly.
-This helps the user quickly understand what went wrong and where.
+* **[Fail fast with useful error messages](fail-fast)**: Failing fast is a software engineering term that means allowing your code to stop when something goes wrong, ensuring that errors are caught and communicated promptly.
+This helps the user quickly understand the error, what went wrong, and where.
 * Use **[conditional statements](../checks-conditionals/python-conditionals)**
-  to check for specific conditions before executing certain parts.
-This allows you to create specific workflows that your code followed based on specific conditions.
+  to logically check for specific conditions before executing code.
+This allows you to create different pathways for code to execute based on specific conditions.
 * **[Try/except blocks](../checks-conditionals/python-function-checks)** allow
   you to handle potential errors by attempting an operation and catching any exceptions if they occur, providing useful feedback.
 In some cases you may want the program to end on an error.
 In other cases, you may want to handle it in a specific way.